Reel Fishing

-Reel Fishing is a series of fishing video games by Natsume.
-The first game, Reel Fishing, was released for the PlayStation in 1996.
-Originally a localization of Victor Interactive Software's (now Marvelous Interactive) Fish Eyes series from Japan, Natsume has since diverged from that series to create their own games.
+Reel Fishing is a series of fishing video games by Natsume Inc. The first game, Reel Fishing, was released for the PlayStation in 1996.
+Originally a localization of Victor Interactive Software's (now Marvelous Interactive) Fish Eyes series from Japan, Natsume Inc. has since diverged from that series to create their own games.

 Series

 There are several games in the series.
 The first two games, Reel Fishing (released in 1996) and Reel Fishing II (released in 2000) appeared on the PlayStation.
 They were followed by Reel Fishing III in 2003 on the PlayStation 2.
 A special fishing reel controller was released with the first game that was also compatible with the sequels.
 The first game was successful enough to reach "Greatest Hits" status.

 Reel Fishing: Wild was released for the Dreamcast in 2001, making it the first non-Sony entry of the series.
-In 2006, Natsume released Reel Fishing: Life & Nature and Reel Fishing: The Great Outdoors for the handheld PlayStation Portable.
+In 2006, Natsume Inc. released Reel Fishing: Life & Nature and Reel Fishing: The Great Outdoors for the handheld PlayStation Portable.
 Reel Fishing: Life & Nature was also planned for the Nintendo DS, but was canceled.
 Two installments for the Wii, Reel Fishing: Angler's Dream and Reel Fishing Challenge (the latter on WiiWare) were released in 2009.

 Games

 Reel Fishing

 Reel Fishing (known as Fish Eyes in Japan) is the first in the Reel Fishing series of fishing video games.
 It was released on the PlayStation.
-It was published by Natsume.
+It was published by Natsume Inc.

 When hooking a fish, the player must wait until its mouth has completely covered the hook, then hit the reel button to set the hook.
 Once the hook is set, the player can reel it in.
 If the player reels when the fish is resisting, there is a greater chance of the line snapping and of the player losing the fish.
 When the fish is speeding away and then slows, the fish has a lesser chance of resisting.

 One a fish is caught, the player can put it into their personal aquarium, in which the fish can be fed and raised.